Lorelai is an art major, occasional tattoo artist, animal rights activist, and cat lady.

 Ambrosia beetles are of the weevil subfamilies Platypodinae and Scolytinae, which live in symbiosis with ambrosia fungi.
 These beetles attack dead trees or freshly cut logs in the forests.
-Unlike most wood boring insects, ambrosia adults do the tunnelling in which they release spores and cultivate fungal gardens, their only source of nutrition.
+Unlike most wood-boring insects, ambrosia adults do the tunnelling in which they release spores and cultivate fungal gardens, their only source of nutrition.

-Life Cycle: Varies according to the exact species of Ambrosia beetles.
+- Life Cycle: Varies according to the exact species of Ambrosia beetles.

 Old House Borer Beetle (Hylotrupes bajulus)

-The name of these beetles is quite misleading, because they tend to be found in new houses.
+The name of these beetles is quite misleading because they tend to be found in new houses.
 Partly because new home constructions may be using wood infected with the beetle's eggs, which can be explained by the fact that these “new house” beetles look for higher resin content that is found in wood less than 10 years old.
 Old house borers prefer new softwoods, particularly pine.

-Life Cycle: Adult beetles emerge (and are most active) around July–September.
-In this period, they lay up to 200 white spindle-shaped eggs in a fan shaped pattern in cracks of wood.
+- Life Cycle: Adult beetles emerge (and are most active) around July–September.
+In this period, they lay up to 200 white spindle-shaped eggs in a fan-shaped pattern in cracks of wood.
 Larvae feed on sapwood usually for more than four years, causing extensive damage and reaching up to 30mm in length.
 Pupal stage takes about 3 weeks before emerging as an adult.

 - Woodworm Signs: Large oval exit holes, around 6–10 mm in diameter, leaving course powdery frass around the hole vicinity.
 Tunnels may not be individually identifiable and have ridges on the surface.
 Internal damage is more severe than external in most cases.

 Powder Post Beetle (Lyctus brunneus)

 Their name originates from the fact that their larvae feed on wood, and if not caught on time, they can turn what once was wood into a mass of fine powder.
 Thus being considered notorious pests.
-Their larvae are white, C-shaped and do not attack wood older than 15 years.
+Their larvae are white, C-shaped, and do not attack wood older than 15 years.

-Woodworm Signs: Tunnels filled with loose flour-like dust.
+- Woodworm Signs: Tunnels filled with loose flour-like dust.
 Exit holes (commonly called “shot holes”) are 1–3 mm (depending on species) in diameter and are often mistaken for common furniture beetle.

 Wood Boring Weevil (Pentarthrum huttoni, Euophryum confine)

-Beyond that description, their appearance varies in accordance to their woodboring lifestyle.
+Beyond that description, their appearance varies in accordance with their woodboring lifestyle.
 Adults range from 1 to 40 mm in length.
-They attack any wood that is decayed and prefer it damp (like the Pentarthrum huttoni beetle needs 100% humidity).
+They attack any wood that is decayed and prefer it damp (like the Pentarthrum huttoni beetle that needs 100% humidity).
 Damage is caused by both larvae and adults, both of which are present in the infested area.

-Life Cycle: Adults live up to 16 months, feeding on wood along with larvae.
+- Life Cycle: Adults live up to 16 months, feeding on wood along with larvae.
 They lay their white eggs on the surface or just below it.
-The larvae are curved in shape, white and bore extensively along the grain for about 8–9 months.
+The larvae are curved in shape, white, and bore extensively along the grain for about 8–9 months.
 Pupa develops right below the surface.